FullPersonDev/readmegenerator/README.md

 ## Description
-This is a new an improved generated read me file that has github username and email
+This program will auto generate a new readme.md file to be used anytime with new projects!

 ## Installation
-You will need Visual Studio
+You will need to install Visual Studio, Git, and create a GitHub account.

 ## Usage
-Use as many times as you need
+Use this application as many times as you want

 ## Contributions
-Contribute as much as you want
+Contribute to this project as much as you like!

 ## Tests
-Create a test branch
+Please always create a testing or develop branch before working on this.

 ## Questions
 https://github.com/fullpersondev

-How to reach me with additional questions: myeamil@gmail.com
+How to reach me with additional questions: myemail@gmail.com